Three on a Match

 If all three contestants select the same amount of questions, they must choose again until at least one player has a different number.
 If the answering player makes a wrong answer, the other two players make question number selections based on the remaining categories.
 If they match numbers, the round ends and the remaining categories are discarded.

 Once a contestant has enough money, he/she may go to the prize board.
 The board consists of three rows of money values ($20, $30 and $40) by four rows of color blocks (blue, green, yellow, red).
-The contestant purchases a square with the objective of selecting three matching prize squares which constitutes a game win.
+The contestant purchases a square with the objective of selecting three matching prize squares (each prize appears once in each column) which constitutes a game win.
 One square is labeled "No Match" and merely serves as a red herring.
 A contestant may purchase up to three squares per column and may continue buying squares until he/she has made a match of three squares or has run out of sufficient money (any money left over is carried to the next game).
 Winning five games awards the contestant a new car.
+Making a match on the first three picks won the contestant an "Instant Jackpot" that started at $1000 and went up $100 each game it was not won.
+Later in the run, the Instant Jackpot prize was the car, and a contestant winning five games won a European vacation.

 There was talk of reviving Three on a Match in 1982, but there was not enough station interest.
-Trivia sidenote: the phrase "three on a match" is taken from a World War 2 superstition in that if three people lit their cigarettes using the same match, the enemy would be able to spot the glow of the cigarette tips.
+Trivia sidenote: the phrase "three on a match" is taken from a World War 2 superstition in that if three soldiers lit their cigarettes using the same match, the enemy would be able to spot the glow of the lit match, following it to the third soldier and picking him off.

 Contents